connexcs/docs/docs/media-handling.md

 ## How to debug media issues.

 !!! note
     We monitor 45+ metrics on each of our 30+ RTP servers.
-In the unlikely event that we are having media issues, please see here https://status.connexcs.com/
+In the unlikely event that we are having media issues, please see here [our status page](https://status.connexcs.com/)

 Below is a few steps which you may follow to debug customer audio issues: